IngoClemens/weightDriver/README.md

 # weightDriver
 Node for Autodesk Maya to create posed-based output values for driving relationships.

+Even though the tool is Open Source we appreciate if you would consider support for continued development via [Gumroad](https://braverabbit.gumroad.com/l/weightDriverMaya)
+Thank you!

 ## Video
 [RBF mode overview on Vimeo](https://vimeo.com/196583536)